- 37% of new home buyers currently in the market right now are millennials.

 Here are a few tips to find out on how you can make your property listing more attractive to your online buyers.

 Use professional photos

-When they’re looking for best properties, your real estate website must have professional photos and highlight the features of the houses you’re offering.
+When they’re looking for the best properties, your website must have professional photos and highlight the features of the houses you’re offering.

 Give your listings more visibility

 The more your properties are visible on various platforms, the more you’re likely to connect with potential buyers.

 Improve efficiency with integrations and bring all leads in one place

-So, you can pick a CRM that integrates with real estate listing websites and bring all your lead information and contacts inside CRM so you don’t have to toggle between various platforms.
+So, you can pick a real estate CRM that integrates with listing websites and brings all your lead information and contacts inside CRM so you don’t have to toggle between various platforms.

 Offer a virtual tour

 To accommodate your buyers’ busy schedules, offering virtual tours can save their time, help them make an informed decision, and shorten the timeline for selling a house.